HT-2/handwritten-digit-recognition-using-CNN/README.md

 ● The images of digits have been omitted.
 ● The labels are in the same format as EMNIST Letters, including the unused class 0.
 However, the resolution of the images is different in this dataset: 20×16 rather than 28×28.

+Once the baseline convolutional network for comparison, begin experimenting with alternative architectures (e.g. adding additional filters to learn features and additional hidden layers to learn combinations of features) and with adjusting hyperparameters.